AllenNeuralDynamics/ficus/README.md

 Here's some key vocabulary this project uses:

+- *namespace*: abstract identifier to group config files across scopes.
+One convention is to make a namespace for the target software that will use the config.
+(Ex: vr-foraging, stagewidget, waterlog, open-ephys, etc).
 - *scope*: a config override level.
 Ex: `hostname`.
 - *scope identifier*: identifier within a scope represented as a folder within a *scope*.
 Ex: `hostname=W10DTBURNO`.
-- *namespace*: abstract identifier to group config files across scopes.
-One convention is to make a namespace for the target software that will use the config.
-(Ex: vr-foraging, stagewidget, waterlog, open-ephys, etc).
 - *scope resolution order*: the scope order in which configs are merged.
+- *mode*: An optional extra dimension of overrides within a *scope*.
+Ex: In the `default` scope, `default.yml` describes the default mode, and `high-frequency.yml` can specify another mode, with overrides to `default.yml`.
+Every scope can have *mode* files, but only one *mode* at a time can be specified.

 Here's how scopes and scope identifiers resolve as a folder structure: